Anti-Infiltration Act: Support

 The New Power Party offered measured support, stating that the law could be further strengthened.

-Taipei mayor Ko Wen-je supported the purpose of the bill but called for the its wording to be clearly defined and for its contents to be discussed.
+Taipei mayor Ko Wen-je supported the purpose of the bill but called for its wording to be clearly defined and for its contents to be discussed.

 The bill/law has been cited by researchers as an important means for Taiwan to combat Mainland China’s propaganda and disinformation campaigns.
 Prior to its passage, Sung Cheng-en of the Taiwan Democracy Watch stated that the Anti-Infiltration Act should have included regulations on political propaganda.

 Opposition

 Taiwanese businesses and industry organizations located in China expressed opposition to the act, as did Terry Gou.

-James Soong, presidential candidate of the People First Party, was critical of the act, as were multiple high ranking Kuomintang officials, including Han Kuo-yu Ma Ying-jeou William Tseng, and Wu Den-yih.
+James Soong, chairman of the People First Party, was critical of the act, as were multiple high ranking Kuomintang officials, including Han Kuo-yu, Ma Ying-jeou, William Tseng, Wu Den-yih, and Eric Chu.
+The Labor Party described it as "Second White Terror".
+The former vice president Annette Lu commented that authoritarianism has been "restored".

 Before the bill's passage in December 2019, Taiwan Affairs Office spokeswoman Zhu Fenglian stated that it had "already caused alarm and panic" amongst Taiwanese businesspeople and students in China.